 Vet or No Vet?

-Fortunately, most episodes of doggie diarrhea that have sudden onset, are easily cured, and occur infrequently.
+Fortunately, most episodes of dog diarrhea that have sudden onset, are easily cured, and occur infrequently.
 They’re just a fact of doggiehood.

 - A bland diet will normally help a bunch.

-- And here’s an all-natural probiotic for dog diarrhea that works to resolve your dog’s symptoms and discomfort practically overnight.
-It was developed by a veterinarian.
+- You can also give your dog an all-natural probiotic for dog diarrhea.
+Probiotics work wonders at resolving your dog’s symptoms and discomfort practically overnight.
+Another popular brand (also developed by a veterinarian) is called Diarrice.

-But technically, diarrhea becomes clinically significant after 24 hours.
+Technically, diarrhea becomes clinically significant after 48 hours.